 Samoa is a country where human rights are generally well respected.
 Child labour is not unknown, but children appear to be employed exclusively in the retail sector (especially as street vendors).
-Some children, sadly, also make their own living by scavenging, but no children are either employed or forced to work in agriculture.*
+No children are known to be either employed or forced to work in agriculture.*

 Forced labour also seems unknown in the local agriculture industry.
 The Global Slavery Index hasn’t yet released their findings on Samoa, but the International Labour Organisation’s latest report on Samoa doesn’t express any concerns in this area, nor does anyone else as far as we can tell.

 Samoa has a long history of cocoa growing.
 Cocoa beans were first brought to the country in the 1880s and Samoa was soon exporting cocoa.
 The industry peaked in the 1960s then took a downturn in the 1970s.
 Samoa’s cocoa trees remained, though, and as of 2016, there were still around 2000 hectares of planted with cocoa in Samoa.
 Since 2014, both Whittakers and the New Zealand government have been working to revive the industry.

 So, where can you buy Samoan cocoa, and what do you do with it?